 There is a virtual game of tug of war underway.
-Day after day, on our feeds and timelines, alarmism and optimism compete, with pictures of empty supermarket shelves clashing with stories praising the kindness of strangers.
+Hour after hour, on our feeds and timelines, alarmism and optimism compete, with pictures of empty supermarket shelves clashing with stories praising the kindness of strangers.
+It is a juxtaposition that might be comical if it were not so representative of the different ways people cope with fear: someone warns vehemently of the apocalypse, another insists that, before we know it, everything will go back to normal.

 For all its destruction, coronavirus has held up a mirror to the world.
 It has forced us to confront the potential for some ecological recovery, the inadequacy of exams-based education, the fragility of our economic framework.
 But less discussed is how the pandemic has tested the role of social media in a national crisis.
 Never before, when facing rhetoric of ‘coming together’ as a nation, could the nation reply.
 Coronavirus has revealed the capacity of social media to aid and aggravate the national situation — simultaneously.